 Who is Chip?

-Chip is an anthropomorphic cartoon character who was introduced alongside his chipmunk brother, Dale.
-Chip has two small front teeth, large black colored eyes, and a triangular-shaped nose which is black in color.
+Chip is an anthropomorphic cartoon character introduced alongside his chipmunk brother, Dale.
+Chip has two small front teeth, large black colored eyes, and a black triangular nose.

-Out of the two chipmunks, Chip is portrayed to be the one who always comes up with new ideas.
+Out of the two chipmunks, Chip is portrayed as always coming up with new ideas.
 He is a fast thinker, clever, fearless, bossy, logical, and smarter out of the two.

 The cartoon character of Chip was voiced by Jimmy MacDonald from 1943 to 1960.
-In 1956, Chip appeared in ‘Chips Ahoy’, a theatrical short with Dale and Donald Duck.
-In this short, Chip’s was voiced by Helen Silbert.
+1956 Chip appeared in ‘Chips Ahoy,’ a theatrical short with Dale and Donald Duck.
+In this short, Chip was voiced by Helen Silbert.

 Who is Dale?

-Similar to Chip, Dale is an anthropomorphic cartoon character who was introduced alongside his brother in 1943.
+Like Chip, Dale is an anthropomorphic cartoon character introduced alongside his brother in 1943.
 Dale has two teeth on either side of his mouth, slightly smaller eyes than Chip, and an ellipse-like shaped nose.

 Dale is portrayed as Chip’s dim-witted and clumsy brother.
-Dale has an impulsive, carefree, and fun-loving personality as well as a strong sense of humor.
-He is always the one to gave Chip a headache.
+Dale has an impulsive, carefree, fun-loving personality and a strong sense of humor.
+He is always the one to give Chip a headache.

 Dale’s character was voiced by Dessie Flynn from 1943 to 1960.
 In the short ‘Pluto’s Christmas Tree’ (1952), Dale was voiced by Dessie Miller.
-From 1988 to the present day, Corey Burton has been voicing Dale’s character.
+From 1988 to today, Corey Burton has been voicing Dale’s character.

 Main Differences Between Chip and Dale

-- Chip’s fur is dark brown in color while Dale’s fur is light brown in color and brighter than Chip.
+- Chip’s fur is dark brown, while Dale’s fur is light brown and brighter than Chip’s.

-- Chip is portrayed as clever, fearless, focused, bossy, and logical while Dale is portrayed as a dim-witted, clumsy, impulsive, laid-back, and carefree chipmunk who has a strong sense of humor.
+- Chip is portrayed as clever, fearless, focused, bossy, and logical, while Dale is portrayed as a dim-witted, clumsy, impulsive, laid-back, and carefree chipmunk with a strong sense of humor.